 Written by: Lauryn Feil

-We all know that paying a visit to your doctor for an annual checkup is important, but you may need more than just an annual wellness check depending on your occupation or involvement in sports and activities.
+We all know that paying a visit to your doctor for an annual checkup is important, but you may need more than just an annual wellness check depending on your age, risk factors, or involvement in sports and activities.
 Keep up with which exams and screenings you may need by reviewing the different types of exams UT Health Austin offers below: